 Something comfortable!
-These are photos of you, so choose clothing that is consistent with your style, is the correct size and is relaxing to wear.
-Be yourself on your best day.
+You are going to be twisting and turning and sitting and standing so choose clothing that is the correct size and is relaxing to wear.

 Stand out.
 If we are shooting in the woods; green, tan or dark brown will only serve to camouflage.
 When selecting a colour pallet choose colours that compliment and contrast with the natural environment.